VillagerUnknown/VillagerCoin/README.md

 * Insert 99 or fewer of the same coin in a crafting table to convert down.
 * Insert 100 or more of the same coin in a crafting table to convert up.

-You can also sum up your coins by placing them all in the crafting table together.
+You can sum up your coins by placing them all in the crafting table together.
 The crafting table will calculate the total value of the coins and allow you to craft the highest value coin while leaving the remainder.

+Copper, Iron, and Gold Villager Coins can be smelted down to their respective resources.

 _Due to technical limitations, quick-crafting (shift-clicking crafted items to craft the maximum) will still automatically stack with the same items in your inventory, but it will only craft once.